floriank/blog/content/post/using-phoenix-with-docker-part-3-containerization.md

 http get http://localhost:4002/js/app-<hash>.js
 ```

-should yield our javascript.
+should yield our JavaScript.
 Same goes for our css.

 We also need to update our `prod.exs` environment to make the manifest file known: